Beneath the veneer of a crime novel, ‘You Beneath Your Skin’ is a study of problematic relationships

 I really liked the ending of the novel.
 Both Jatin and Anjali have to own up to themselves and their pasts and cope with their failure as parents – as events spiral out of control and they face the greatest crisis of their lives.
 It is particularly hard for Jatin, as it is impossible for him to be fair to both his son and his beloved at the same time.
 He makes a heroic attempt to stand by his principles, but can’t... the residual guilt and sadness gnaws at him even as he tries to start over a new life.

 Anjali begins as a vulnerable mother in the novel, but ends as a fiercely honest individual.
-Accepting life for what it is and embracing her true self – beneath her skin.
+Accepting life for what it is and embracing her true self.

 Biswas manages to be realistic in her ending without giving up on either idealism or hope for the future.
 That’s a balance hard to achieve – but worth aiming for, both in life and fiction.